Specialty overview

 Training program overview

 Orthopaedic surgery trainees are selected directly into the sub-specialty and progress through the SET (Surgical Education and Training) program, an integrated program designed to provide clinical and operative experience to enable trainees to use surgical, medical, physical and rehabilitative methods in the care of the musculoskeletal system.
 The main components of SET training are placements in hospital posts, short courses (skills and specialty-specific), research and assessments.
-Upon completing all requirements of the training program, trainees may apply for admission to Fellowship of Royal Australasian College of Surgeons (FRACS).
+Upon completing all requirements of the training program, trainees may apply for admission to Fellowship of Australian Orthopadic Association.

 Eligibility